bundlewrap/bundlewrap/doc/bundles.rst

 Item dependencies
 #################

 One such attribute is ``depends``.
 It allows for setting up dependencies between items.
-This is not something you will have to to very often, because there are already implicit dependencies between items types (e.g. all files depend on all directories).
+This is not something you will have to to very often, because there are already implicit dependencies between items types (e.g. all files depend on all users).
 Here are two examples:

 .. code-block:: python